yhuang912/idris2-tutorial/src/Tutorial/Eq.md

 ### Exercises part 2

-In these exercises, you are going to proof several simple properties of small functions.
+In these exercises, you are going to prove several simple properties of small functions.
 When writing proofs, it is even more important to use holes to figure out what Idris expects from you next.
 Use the tools given to you, instead of trying to find your way in the dark!

-1. Proof that `map id` on an `Either e` returns the value unmodified.
+1. Prove that `map id` on an `Either e` returns the value unmodified.

-2. Proof that `map id` on a list returns the list unmodified.
+2. Prove that `map id` on a list returns the list unmodified.

-3. Proof that complementing a strand of a nucleobase (see the [previous chapter](DPair.md#use-case-nucleic-acids)) twice leads to the original strand.
+3. Prove that complementing a strand of a nucleobase (see the [previous chapter](DPair.md#use-case-nucleic-acids)) twice leads to the original strand.

-   Hint: Proof this for single bases first, and use `cong2` from the *Prelude* in your implementation for sequences of nucleic acids.
+   Hint: Prove this for single bases first, and use `cong2` from the *Prelude* in your implementation for sequences of nucleic acids.